 August Dering When I was seven, I lived in a yurt in Colorado.
 When I was 10, I was Indiana Jones in the forest and Luke Skywalker on Degobah.
 I had about a hundred rattlesnakes when I was 15 and I took pictures of them.
 That's when it started.
-When I was 17, I dropped out of high school, ran away from home and crash landed in New Orleans.
+When I was 17, I dropped out of high school, left home and crash landed in New Orleans.
 Later I moved to a different coast, went to school, got better, got a little older, started paying off my student loans.
 I still like snakes.
 I think about Laurel Canyon in the 60s- Caravaggio chapels in Rome- the rust rainbows conquering the tool shed- O'Keefe wedged into Irving's photograph.
 I want to capture time and inertia and memory and decay.
 I want to show you the moments caught in the playfulness between light and shadow- those brief hints that life is intelligible and beautiful.
 Picasso says that art is a lie that tells the truth.
 I want to convince you that my lies are worth telling.